organicmaps/organicmaps/.github/ISSUE_TEMPLATE/bug_report.md

 **Screenshots**
 If applicable, add screenshots or screen recordings to help explain your problem.

-**Application:**
+**System information:**
- - OS: [iOS, Android, Linux, MacOS, etc]
+ - Operating system and its version: [iOS 12, Android 10, Ubuntu 22, MacOS Big Sur, etc.]
- - OrganicMaps version: [you can find it clicking "?" button]
+ - Organic Maps version: [you can find it by clicking the "?" button]
  - Device Model: [e.g. iPhone6, Samsung S22]

 **Additional context**
-Add any other context about the problem here.
+Please add any other context and important details/notes/comments about the problem here.